Thunder Bay: Radio

 Thunder Bay is home to 12 radio stations, all of which broadcast on the FM band.

 There are four commercial radio stations based in the city – CJSD-FM and CKPR-FM, owned by Dougall Media, the parent company of Thunder Bay Television and Thunder Bay's Source, and CJUK-FM and CKTG-FM, owned by Acadia Broadcasting.
 One additional station, CFQK-FM, targets the Thunder Bay market from transmitters in Kaministiquia and Shuniah.
-The city receives CBC Radio One as CBQT-FM and CBC Radio 2 as CBQ-FM, at 88.3 FM and 101.7 FM respectively.
+The city receives CBC Radio One as CBQT-FM and CBC Music as CBQ-FM, at 88.3 FM and 101.7 FM respectively.
 The French Première Chaîne is available as a repeater of Sudbury-based CBON-FM on 89.3 FM.
-Lakehead University operates a campus radio station, CILU-FM, at 102.7 FM, and CJOA-FM 95.1 broadcasts Christian-oriented programming and is run by a local non-profit group.
-Thunder Bay Information Radio CKSI-FM is broadcast 24/7 on 90.5 and is also the city's emergency radio station.
+Lakehead University operates a campus radio station, CILU-FM, at 102.7 FM, and CJOA-FM 95.1 broadcasts Christian-oriented programming from the UCB Canada network.
+Thunder Bay Information Radio CKSI-FM is broadcast 24/7 on 90.5 FM, and is also the city's emergency radio station.

 Notable people

 Sister cities

-Thunder Bay has five sister cities on three continents, which are selected based on economic, cultural and political criteria.
+Thunder Bay had five sister cities on three continents, which were selected based on economic, cultural and political criteria.
+In July 2023, city council voted 7-4 to end the program.